Prague offensive: Political and military developments

 By the beginning of May 1945, Germany had been decisively defeated by the coalition of the Western Allies and the Soviet Union.
 Germany's capital, Berlin, was on the verge of capitulation in the face of a massive Soviet attack and the great bulk of Germany had been conquered.

 However, in southeastern Germany, parts of Austria and Czechoslovakia, there were still large bodies of active German troops of Army Group Centre and the remnants of Army Group Ostmark.
 On 2 May 1945, Generaloberst Alfred Jodl, Chief of Staff of Oberkommando der Wehrmacht, ordered the German forces to avoid being captured by Russia and facilitate separate negotiation with Western Allies.
 The German remnant forces continued to resist the USSR 4th and 1st Ukrainian Fronts while only accepting an armistice on the Western Front.

 The Nazi regime considered Czechoslovakia and neighboring areas as their last bastion in the event that Berlin fell.
 Therefore, in 1945 they concentrated many powerful military units in the region, including elements of 6th SS Panzer Army, 1st and 4th Panzer Armies, and 7th, 8th and 17th Combined Armies.
 Jodl had ordered the local Nazi regime to prepare numerous fortified buildings which could serve as offices for the new Nazi government and German High Command.

 From 30 April to 1 May 1945, SS Senior Group Leader (Obergruppenführer) and General of Police Karl Hermann Frank announced over the radio in Prague that he would drown any uprising in a "sea of blood".
-Frank was also a general of the Waffen SS.
+Frank was also a general of the Waffen-SS.
 The situation in Prague was unstable.
 Frank knew that several Soviet Army fronts were advancing towards Prague.
 More immediately, he was faced with a city population ready to be liberated.

 At the same time, two divisions of the Russian Liberation Army (KONR) arrived in the vicinity of Prague.
 The KONR 1st Division encamped north of the city while the KONR 2nd Division took up positions south of the city.
 Ostensibly allied with the Germans, the allegiance of the KONR forces would prove to vary depending on the situation they faced.
+Meanwhile the allies agreed a new demarcation line in southwest Czechoslovakia, the previous line agreed at Yalta had been on the border.

 On the Allied side, both Winston Churchill and Joseph Stalin saw Prague as a particularly important prize, the capture of which could significantly influence the political makeup of postwar Czechoslovakia.
 On 1 May 1945, before Berlin was subdued, Stalin issued orders directing the 1st Belorussian Front to relieve the 1st Ukrainian Front in the Berlin area so that the latter could regroup to the south along the Mulde River and drive on Prague.
 The 2nd Ukrainian Front also received orders on 2 May to drive on Prague from the southeast.
 Stalin was determined to have the Soviet Army present in force in western Czechoslovakia when the German troops there finally surrendered.